 While each of these problems can be difficult to manage, the most costly of these is corrosion on the wheel.
 In heavy stop-start environments, such as waste haul and buses, along with commercial over-the-road trucks, the tire sealant is exposed to high heat and repetitious cycles – making the wheels much more prone to corrosion.

-TIRE CORROSION AND HIGH-STRESS ENVIRONMENTS
+WHEEL CORROSION AND HIGH-STRESS ENVIRONMENTS

 A recent article published on Campanellas.com underlined the dangers behind the chemical agent used in common tire sealants and the corrosive damage it causes to your wheel when used within the tire.
 When the chemical is mixed with water, it becomes corrosive enough to adhere itself to the inside of the tire.
 While the article highlighted common passenger vehicle sealants, the same principle reaction occurs with common tire sealants in high-stress environments.